-Why it is important to fertilize a vegetable garden in the fall – feeds, mulches, and cover crops to boost the soil
+Why is it important to fertilize a vegetable garden in the fall?
+Expert advice on feeding your soil ahead of warmer months

-A productive vegetable garden needs fertile soil that is full of nutrients, so after a good summer of harvests you should not rest on your laurels.
+If you want your vegetable garden to be productive, you need to ensure its soil is fertile and full of nutrients.
+That's why you shouldn't rest on your laurels after a good summer of harvests.
 Fall is a great time to make efforts to fertilize your vegetable garden, and put nutrients back into the soil ready for next season’s crops.

 Keeping the nutrient levels of soil high was highly important in all of the vegetable gardens I worked in.
 We made sure to feed the soil throughout the year, including in fall.
 This primarily came in the form of mulches and cover crops that were utilized to put nutrients back into the earth.